gvikram31/HW2_Test/README.md

 # HW2_Test
 This contains code for a chat application which uses google authentication and another "Hello world basic" app.
-Friendly chat application is located at https://github.com/gvikram31/HW2_Test/tree/master/friendlychat-android-master/friendlychat-android-master/android-start
+1. Hello World application is located in "First" Folder.
-Hello World basic app is located at
+2. Friendly chat application is located in "friendlychat-android-master\android-start" Folder.